sandravri/labcorp/README.md

 # labcorp
-Working out the scneario provided
+Working out the scenario provided
 This is purely for testing and showcasing POM style !